VAMSHINEELAMMA/SamsungInnovationCampus_SIC_Projects/README.md

 Participation in extracurricular activities has a moderate positive impact on performance.

-** Features of the App**
+Features of the App

-✔ Predict student’s Performance Index
+ Predict student’s Performance Index
-✔ Predict Performance Category (Low, Medium, High)
-✔ Generate AI-Based Report with Strengths & Areas of Improvement ✔ Visualize Model Performance Metrics
+ Predict Performance Category (Low, Medium, High) Generate AI-Based Report with Strengths & Areas of Improvement Visualize Model Performance Metrics
-✔ Downloadable Student Report
+ Downloadable Student Report

-** How to Run the App**
+How to Run the App

 Install dependencies: